deltanet/adapt-contrib-assessmentResultsTotal/README.md

 **_isVisibleBeforeCompletion** (boolean): Determines whether this component will be visible as the learner enters the assessment article or if it will be displayed only after the learner completes all question components.
 Acceptable values are `true` or `false`.
 The default is `false`.

+**_setCompletionOn** (string): Can be set to `"inview"` or `"pass"`.
+A a setting of `"inview"` will cause the component to be marked as completed when it has been viewed regardless of whether or not the assessments are passed, whereas a setting of `"pass"` will cause the component to be set to completed when this component has been viewed **and** the assessments have been passed.
+This setting can be very useful if you have further content on the page that's hidden by trickle which you don't want the user to be able to access until they have passed the assessment.
+Default is `"inview"`.

 >**feedback** (string): This text is displayed only when both **_allowRetry** is `true` and more attempts remain ([configured in adapt-contrib-assessment](https://github.com/adaptlearning/adapt-contrib-assessment#attributes)).
 It may make use of the following variables: `{{attemptsSpent}}`, `{{attempts}}`, `{{attemptsLeft}}`, `{{score}}`, `{{scoreAsPercent}}` and `{{maxScore}}`.
 These values are populated with data supplied by [adapt-contrib-assessment](https://github.com/adaptlearning/adapt-contrib-assessment#attributes). `{{{feedback}}}`, representing the feedback assigned to the appropriate band within this component, is also allowed.

 **_completionBody** (string): This text overwrites the standard **body** attribute upon completion of the assessment.
 It may make use of the following variables: `{{attemptsSpent}}`, `{{attempts}}`, `{{attemptsLeft}}`, `{{score}}`, `{{scoreAsPercent}}` and `{{maxScore}}`.
 The variable `{{{feedback}}}`, representing the feedback assigned to the appropriate band, is also allowed.